 9. Track All Of Your Runs No Matter How Fast Or Not-So-Fast You Run

-When recovering from injury, it’s important to keep track of every progression or improvement you make.
-By doing so, this will help motivate you to reach your end goals and will allow you to witness your progress.
+When recovering from injury, it’s essential to keep track of every progression or improvement you make.
+Doing so will help motivate you to reach your end goals and allow you to witness your progress.
 Need help with tracking your numbers?
 You’ll love our free training tracker.

-Celebrate the big victories, and take note of every small stride you make, even something as simple as increasing the number of reps you can complete with good form in a strength exercise.
+Celebrate the significant victories, and take note of every small stride you make, even something as simple as increasing the number of reps you can complete with good form in a strength exercise.

 The more you progress, the stronger your positive imagery may become, and you will be able to visualize yourself coming back more clearly and viscerally.